camlinke/wordcount/part1_revision.md

 <hr>

 With the setup out of the way, we're going to start to build out the word counting functionality of this app in the next part.
-Along the way, we'll add a request queue to set up background processing for the word count portion, as well dig further into our Heroku setup by adding setting up the configuration and migrations for our database which we'll use to store our wordcount results.
+Along the way, we'll add a request queue to set up background processing for the word count portion, as well dig further into our Heroku setup by setting up the configuration and migrations for our database which we'll use to store our wordcount results.

 Best!